tezos/tezos/README.md

 Tezos
 =====

+The entire development happens at https://gitlab.com/tezos/tezos Github is a mirror that does not represent the current development.

 Tezos is a distributed consensus platform with meta-consensus capability.
 Tezos not only comes to consensus about the state of its ledger, like Bitcoin or Ethereum.
 It also attempts to come to consensus about how the